Home/Resources/Early Development/My baby is 8 months old and isn’t crawling yet—is this typical?

 Browse our full suite of resources on early childhood development.

 Learning to crawl can be complex.
-Here’s what to expect and when to contact a healthcare provider with any concerns.
+Here’s what to expect when babies start crawling and when to contact a healthcare provider with any concerns.

-But there is a wide range of what’s “normal” when it comes to reaching developmental milestones—just because your daughter hasn’t crawled by 8 months doesn’t mean that there is something wrong with her.
+The answer to “what age do babies crawl” is between 6 and 12 months.
+There really is a wide range of what’s “normal” when it comes to reaching developmental milestones.
+Just because your daughter hasn’t crawled by 8 months old, doesn’t mean that there is something wrong with her.
 She’s still within the typical age range for developing this skill and learning to crawl.
 My own children did not crawl until 10 months.
 In fact, some babies never crawl at all.
 They go straight to standing, cruising, and then walking.

-If your child has already achieved other physical developmental milestones for her age, she is probably doing fine.
+If your child has already achieved other physical developmental milestones for her age, she is probably on track with her motor development.
 These milestones include rolling from her stomach to her back and vice versa, getting herself into a sitting position from lying belly-down on the floor, sitting up without support for a few minutes, and “combat crawling”—lying on her stomach and pulling herself along with her forearms.
+These are all signs she may be getting ready to crawl.

 Advertisement